adobe-commerce/partner-day-accs/README.md

 2. Make sure the CLI has selected the right github account.
 If so, enter `y`.
 3. Enter a name that will be used as the name the storefront repo.
 Make sure it does not contain underscores and was not used in the past.
 We also recommend using a short repo name.
 4. Select the first template in the list `adobe-commerce/adobe-demo-store`.
 5. Select the first option, which will allow us to create a storefront with the default demo backend instance `Use the demo Adobe Commerce tenant`.
+This will create for you the necessary configs for a PaaS instance in the Edge Delivery Services content space.
+You will modify these configs later to point to your own Commerce instance.
 6. In the next step if a browser tab isnt opened, go to this link https://github.com/apps/aem-code-sync/installations/select_target.
 7. Select the appropriate account to install the AEM Sync Bot and complete the login process, if any.
 8. Select the option to only install on selected repositories.
 Enter the name of the repo from the 3rd step in the dropdown and click save.